sayembin/task_generator/README.md

 #configuration:.
 	• config/config.php set the database configuration and path configuration
 	• asset/js/custom.js  set the base url
 	• import the sql file into the db

 #Some bugs :.
 	• No loading gif used for ajax reponse time so after click .
 	• User does not validate that means multiple user with same name can be exist.
 	• Enter does not work login or registration time.
 	• Only login and registraion method of api are unit tested
 	• Not all the db query are sql injection risk free
 	• use default bootstrap theme

 #Not done:.
-  •Inline editing
+  	• Inline editing

 #Php Library used:.
-  •Pdo (just for database handleing)
+	• Pdo (just for database handleing)

 #Others:.
 	• used bootstrap 3 default theme.
 	• all javascript code in custom.js

 #How it works:
 	• User	registration with username	and	password